ankschoubey/old-blog/_posts/2022-08-20-implementing-kanban.md

 ## Pull System

+Think of every work item as a release.

+Your goal is to work on a work time and make sure that cumulative turnaround time is the least.

+Once you start working on a work time, pull it until it is released.

 You always work on the rightmost card assigned to you and push it towards completion.

 The card/task which gets completed and on production is of must higher value than the 50% done card.